 The legislation covering safeguarding is the Care Act 2014 (England) and the Social Services and Wellbeing (Wales) Act 2014.
-These acts put duties on local authorities in relation to adult safeguarding.
+These acts put duties on local authorities in relation to adult safeguarding and while they don't apply to us directly as a charity, we acknowledge Citizens Advice may receive their funding or are contracted to deliver services on their behalf and therefore it's essential that we understand our role in protecting adults at risk.
 We will take these duties into account in our work with people who come into contact with our service and support the local authorities to fulfil their statutory duties where possible.